e2thex/thoughts/docs/schematic-approach/On Free Will.md

 ## Exploring Non-Free Will

-There are two categories of actions that don't feel like free will: actions without choice, and actions without will.
+There are two categories of actions that don't feel like free will: actions without choice and actions without will.

 ### Actions Without Choice